cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 recommendations, explicit error treatment, and public input representation for the POPRF protocol variant.

+## Input Limits

+Application inputs, expressed as PrivateInput or PublicInput values, MUST be smaller than 2^13 bytes in length.
+Applications that require longer inputs can use a cryptographic hash function to map these longer inputs to a fixed-length input that fits within the PublicInput or PrivateInput length bounds.
+Note that some cryptographic hash functions have input length restrictions themselves, but these limits are often large enough to not be a concern in practice.
+For example, SHA-256 has an input limit of 2^61 bytes.

 ## External Interface Recommendations

 The protocol functions in {{online}} are specified in terms of prime-order group